or-fusion/pao/doc/readthedocs/xfrm.rst

     This function generates an equivalent linear multilevel representation for which all variables are non-negative and all constraints have the same form (inequalities or equalities).
-    This simplifies the formulation of solvers, which typically assume a standard form for subproblems.
+    This simplifies the implementation of solvers, which typically assume a standard form for subproblems.